Updated June 3, 2026

 Choosing Between Foster Care and Adoption

 Choosing between foster care and adoption is a deeply personal decision for your family.
 It’s important to carefully consider not only the difference between foster care and adoption but also your ability to provide care for those children and teens.
 Whether you’re interested in fostering or adopting or you want to learn more about supporting youth in foster care, we’re here to help.
-Contact us to learn more about fostering and adopting in Arizona and how you can make a difference in a child’s life.
+Reach out to the team here at AFFCF to learn more about fostering and adopting in Arizona and how you can make a difference in a child’s life.

 Image Credit: SewCreamStudio / Shutterstock